apache/apisix-website/blog/en/blog/2022/09/21/apache-apisix-v3-preview.md

 As a result, users can use Lua, Go, Python, Wasm, etc., to write custom plugins on APISIX.
 Furthermore, making development easy opens doors for APISIX plugin development.

 Thanks to APISIX's architecture and performance upper hand, APISIX's global user growth has far exceeded expectations in the three years since its inception.
-For example, Chinese big tech companies such as [WPS](https://apisix.apache.org/blog/2021/09/28/wps-usercase/), [Sina Weibo](https://apisix.apache.org/blog/2021/07/06/the-road-to-customization-of-sina-weibo-api-gateway-based-on-apache-apisix/), and [iQiyi](https://apisix.apache.org/blog/2021/09/07/iqiyi-usercase/) are all enterprise-level users who carry tens of billions of API requests per day.
+For example, big Chinese tech companies such as [WPS](https://apisix.apache.org/blog/2021/09/28/wps-usercase/), [Sina Weibo](https://apisix.apache.org/blog/2021/07/06/the-road-to-customization-of-sina-weibo-api-gateway-based-on-apache-apisix/), and [iQiyi](https://apisix.apache.org/blog/2021/09/07/iqiyi-usercase/) are enterprise-level users carrying tens of billions of API requests daily.
 In addition, there are also many users in the field of scientific research institutions such as NASA and European Factory Platformwho are using it.

 ## 10 New Highlights of APISIX 3.0

 APISIX proposed a new [3.0 Roadmap](https://github.com/apache/apisix/issues/6473) in early 2022.
-In version 3.0, its iterations and updates will focus on adaptability and the ecosystem.
+In version 3.0, its iterations and updates will focus on usability and the ecosystem.

 ![03.png](https://static.apiseven.com/2022/09/22/632bd6f95717a.png)